 To fight a monster, compare its combat strength to yours.
 Combat strength is the total of Level plus all modifiers - positive or negative - given by Items and other cards.
-If the monster's combat strength is equal to yours, or greater, you lose the combat and must Run Away (see p.
-5).
-If your combat strength totals more than the monster's - note that monsters win ties! - you kill it and go up a level (two levels for some big monsters).
-You'll also get the number of Treasures shown on its card.
+If the monster's combat strength is greater than yours or equal (monsters win ties!), you lose the combat and must Run Away (see below).
+If your combat strength totals more than the monster's, you kill it and go up a level (two levels for some big monsters).
+You also get the number of Treasures shown on its card.

 Sometimes a card will let you get rid of the monster without killing it.
 This is still "winning," but you don't get a level.
 Unless the ability says otherwise, you don't get the Treasures, either.
-If the last monster is removed from a combat, it ends instantly.